-Although papers are invited on all areas of economics, there will be one Plenary Session with Invited Speakers on the topic of Finance and the Macroeconomics of Environmental Policies
+Although papers are invited on all areas of economics, there will be one Plenary Session with Invited Speakers on the topic of Emerging Economies During and After the Great Recession.

-Besides this Special Session, there will be another Plenary Session, with Professor Robert Boyer delivering a Keynote Speech about “The European Union Facing the Next Development Modes”
+Besides this Special Session, there will be another Plenary Session, with Professor Robert Wade (London School of Economics) delivering a Keynote Speech.

 Suggestions for Organized Sessions are encouraged.
 An Organized Session is one planned in its entirety by a Session Organizer and submitted to the conference organizers as a complete package.
 Session organizers must provide the following details: